library(tensorflow)

 This is also the case for the following Functional API model:

-inputs <- layer_input(shape = shape(NULL), dtype = "int32")
+<- layer_input(shape = shape(NULL), dtype = "int32")

-outputs <- inputs %>%
+inputs <- inputs %>%

-layer_embedding(input_dim = 5000, output_dim = 16, mask_zero = TRUE) %>%
+outputs layer_embedding(input_dim = 5000, output_dim = 16, mask_zero = TRUE) %>%

 layer_lstm(units = 32)

-model <- keras_model(inputs, outputs)
+<- keras_model(inputs, outputs) model

 Passing mask tensors directly to layers

-Layers that can handle masks (such as the LSTM layer) have a mask argument in their call method.
+Layers that can handle masks (such as the LSTM

-Meanwhile, layers that produce a mask (e.g. Embedding) expose a compute_mask(input, previous_mask) method which you can call.
+Meanwhile, layers that produce a mask (e.g. Embedding

-Thus, you can pass the output of the compute_mask() method of a mask-producing layer to the call method of a mask-consuming layer, like this:
+Thus, you can pass the output of the compute_mask()

-my_layer <- new_layer_class(
+<- new_layer_class(

-"my_layer",
+my_layer "my_layer",

 initialize = function(...) {